evhub/coconut/FAQ.md

 ### What versions of Python does Coconut support?

 Coconut supports any Python version `>= 2.6` on the `2.x` branch or `>= 3.2` on the `3.x` branch.
 See [compatible Python versions](http://coconut.readthedocs.io/en/master/DOCS.html#compatible-python-versions) for more information.

+### Help!
+I tried to write a recursive iterator and my Python segfaulted!

+No problem—just use Coconut's [`recursive_iterator`](http://coconut.readthedocs.io/en/master/DOCS.html#recursive_iterator) decorator and you should be fine.
+This is a [known Python issue](http://bugs.python.org/issue14010) but `recursive_iterator` will fix it for you.

 ### If I'm already perfectly happy with Python, why should I learn Coconut?